alainamstutz/JAKi-IPDMA/ACTT2.md

 # (i) Primary outcome: Mortality at day 28
-df <- df %>% # 47 have no outcome data, reason for censoring unclear (see below); a few have info in daily score mutate(mort_28 = case_when(death_d <29 ~ 1, # includes deaths after discharge
+df <- df %>% # 47 have no outcome data, reason for censoring unclear (see below); a few have info in daily score mutate(mort_28 = case_when(death_d <29 ~ 1,
-                             discharge_d <29 ~ 0, # discharge to hospiz before day 15 were coded as 7 and were very few
+                             discharge_d <29 ~ 0, # discharge to hospice did not occur
-                             clinstatus_28 %in% c(2,3,4,5) ~ 0, # still at hospital but alive, clinstatus variables after 28d are all empty (see View below) discharge_d >28 ~ 0)) # discharged later, proof of still alive, but empty
+                             clinstatus_28 %in% c(2,3,4,5) ~ 0, # still at hospital but alive, clinstatus variables after 28d are all empty (see View below) discharge_d >28 ~ 0)) # discharged later, proof of still alive (but empty)
-# table(df$mort_28, df$trt, useNA = "always") # deaths correspond to publication (but they have -1 based on different counting of day 0) // However, the 21 missing in int and the 26 missing in cont do not really correspond to publication
+# table(df$mort_28, df$trt, useNA = "always") # deaths correspond to publication (but they have -1 based on different counting of day 0) // However, the reasons for the 21 missing in int and the 26 in cont are hard to identify from the publication

-# table(df$ACTARM, df$mort_28, useNA = "always") # the 16 not treated were censored at day 0 or 1 => NA for death_d/discharge_d/clinstatus_28 // The remaining 14 in intervention, I guess (see Fig 1): 8 Withdrew, 1 was withdrawn by investigator, 1 became ineligible after enrollment, 2 Had severe adverse event or adverse event other than death (?!?), 2 Had other reason (?!?) // The remaining 17 in control, I guess (see Fig 1): 16 Withdrew, 2 Were withdrawn by investigator, 1 Became ineligible after enrollment, 1 Had severe adverse event or adverse event other than death, 1 Was transferred to another hospital, 3 Had other reason.
+# table(df$ACTARM, df$mort_28, useNA = "always") # the 16 not treated were censored at day 0 or 1 => NA for death_d/discharge_d/clinstatus_28 // The remaining 14 in intervention (see Fig 1 in publication): 8 Withdrew, 1 was withdrawn by investigator, 1 became ineligible after enrollment, 2 Had severe adverse event or adverse event other than death (?!), 2 Had other reason (?!) // The remaining 17 in control, I guess (see Fig 1): 16 Withdrew, 2 Were withdrawn by investigator, 1 Became ineligible after enrollment, 1 Had severe adverse event or adverse event other than death, 1 Was transferred to another hospital, 3 Had other reason.

 # df %>%
 #   select(mort_28, ACTARM, death_d, discharge_d, d29dthe1, ttrecov1, clinstatus_baseline, clinstatus_1, clinstatus_2, clinstatus_3, clinstatus_4, clinstatus_5, clinstatus_6, clinstatus_7, clinstatus_8, clinstatus_9, clinstatus_10, clinstatus_11, clinstatus_12, clinstatus_13, clinstatus_14, clinstatus_15,